aaronr7734/team-8-project/reports/report-10.md

 ### **Elizabeth**:

+This week, Chase and I worked together to create the sequence diagram for the upcoming deliverable, in which we focused on the case where the user tries to login to their account.
+The system should behave a certain way when the user doesn't have an existing account or if the user does, they should be able to continue looking for discounts on their account.
+I also had a hand in deciding the architecture diagram that would better describe the structure of our system, though I ran into communications issues with one of the members in which they were uncooperative with expressing their confusion creating tension in the group.
+I did my best to compromise and even explained in Thursday's meeting more in depth about the diagram and how it suits our system more.
+I fixed up the HTML and CSS issues with the homepage as it did not look right.
+I also learned Bootstrap along the way in order to better our code and make it more efficient.

 ### **Ceanna**:
 This week Jennie and I created the design pattern diagram.
 Her and I sat down and talked about what the best design pattern would work the best.
 We decided to use the structural design, adapter and the behavioral design observer.
 On the Tuesday meeting we all decided on the Architecture model, and then I created the diagram in drawio.
 I uploaded all the diagrams in the deliverable.
 I was in charge of notes for this week.
 Another thing that I did was completing the bootstrap into the code.
 I was working login and signing up.
 My main goal was to fix the format of the pages.
 I decided then to figure out how to use bootstrap in the code.